stamvogiatzop/rock-paper-scissors/README.md

-# rock-paper-scissors game
+# Rock-paper-scissors game
-# open console to play.
+# Open console to play.
 Later will add GUI.